 How much stuff do you have?

 Go through your home room-by-room and make a list of the major pieces of furniture you have.
 Include the large items like beds, dressers, dining room tables.
 Include any items that will not fit into a box.
 You also should consider your move: Is it in-town or one-way?
 For in-town moves, you may be more likely to pack less things and just place them in the truck loose, requiring more space in the back of your truck.

-- 12- to 15-foot truck: three rooms or less
+- 15-foot moving truck: two bedrooms or less

 – Don’t forget about the items outside such as bikes, propane grills, and patio furniture.
 Consider adding a trailer to your moving truck for these items.

 – Prepare for loading the truck by reading How to Load a Moving Truck.

 – Consider adding coverage when renting your equipment.

 – When in doubt, opt for the larger moving truck rental.

 What are the different ways you have decided which size truck to get in the past.
 Have they been accurate?
 Let us know below in the comments section.

 UPDATED: November 2, 2017 to incorporate U-Haul Truck Share 24/7